SyntX34/source-engine-css-enhancer/src_modules/Countdown HUD/README.md

 **Installation:**
 - Place the module inside the modules folder.
 - Run the core executable and launch the game.
+- To disable "rainbow" mode and use a single color instead, set the color mode to "single".

 # [RU]